-- 1) Public Law 117-168 (Honoring our PACT Act of 2022) was signed into law on August 10, 2022.
+- 1) Major pay increase (15%) for junior enlisted members; - 2) Continued review of economic assumptions pursuant to SFFAS No. 33; - 3) Public Law 117-168 (Honoring our PACT Act of 2022) was signed into law on August 10, 2022.
 The PACT Act may significantly increase disability compensation and health care benefits administered by VA for veterans who have been exposed to toxic substances.
-While updated assumptions to estimate the impact of the PACT Act were approved during 2023, we plan to monitor it going forward. - 2) Further BRS legislative and policy refinements; - 3) Continued review of economic assumptions pursuant to SFFAS No. 33; - 4) Continued review of non-economic assumptions, including potential modeling effects of the ongoing recruiting challenges faced by the Services; and - 5) Adding PHS and NOAA to the MRF.
+While updated assumptions to estimate the impact of the PACT Act were approved during the past two years, OACT plans to monitor it going forward; and - 4) Continued review of non-economic assumptions, including potential modeling effects of the ongoing recruiting challenges faced by the Services.

-The OACT will propose updates to the actuarial assumptions underlying the valuation of the MRS to more accurately reflect emerging plan experience as changes are implemented, in addition to the ongoing assumptions/parameter review conducted annually each year.
+The OACT will propose updates to the actuarial assumptions underlying the valuation of the MRF to more accurately reflect emerging plan experience as changes are implemented, in addition to the ongoing assumptions/parameter review conducted annually each year.